SharePoint/PnP-Guidance/articles/SharePoint-Add-In-Recipe-document-id-provider.md

 Use remote event receivers
 --------------------------
 In this pattern, remote event receivers fire when new documents are uploaded to SharePoint libraries.
 The remote event receivers make CSOM or REST API calls to set unique identifiers for documents.

 - This pattern executes immediately after a document is uploaded to SharePoint.
 	+ As long as the code in the service associated with the remote event receiver executes in a timely fashion, the document IDs are set quickly after a new document is uploaded to SharePoint.
-- This pattern only operates on new documents uploaded to SharePoint, it does not set set unique identifiers for documents already stored in SharePoint.
+- This pattern only operates on new documents uploaded to SharePoint, it does not set unique identifiers for documents already stored in SharePoint.
 - Bulk upload operations will trigger multiple calls to the service associated with the remote event receiver.
 Plan accordingly to ensure bulk upload operations will not overload the service.
 - There is no way for a remote event receiver to notify SharePoint if setting a unique document ID failed.

 **When is it a good fit?**

 When you need to set unique identifiers for documents quickly after they are uploaded to SharePoint and you do not expect bulk upload operations.

-**Getting Started**
+**Getting started**

-The [Event Receivers & List Event Receivers (SharePoint Add-in Recipe)](https://github.com/OfficeDev/PnP-Guidance/blob/master/articles/SharePoint-Add-In-Recipe-event-receiver-and-list-event-receiver) describes how to implement event receivers in the Add-in model and provides links to several samples and articles.
+The [Event Receivers & List Event Receivers (SharePoint Add-in Recipe)](https://github.com/OfficeDev/PnP-Guidance/blob/master/articles/SharePoint-Add-In-Recipe-event-receiver-and-list-event-receiver.md) describes how to implement event receivers in the Add-in model and provides links to several samples and articles.

 Use a background process
 ------------------------
 In this pattern, a background process checks documents in SharePoint to determine if they have a unique identifier set.
-If no unique identifier is found for a document then the background process sets a unique identifier for the document.
+If no unique identifier is found for a document, then the background process sets a unique identifier for the document.
 The background process makes CSOM or REST API calls to set unique identifiers for documents.

 - This pattern executes according to the schedule you define for it.
 - This pattern operates on all documents the code is written to crawl.